Understanding Your Local Context

 Stakeholders and Constituents in Your State

-• Who participates in the design of climate education policies?
+• Who participates or would participates in the design of climate education policies?

-• Who is responsible for implementing climate education policies?
+• Who is or would be responsible for implementing climate education policies?

 • Are there legislative champions already working on a policy related to climate education, conservation, climate resilience, or sustainable economic growth?